 So why is Undertale so brilliant?
 It takes all of the best elements from the ever-evolving RPG genre and creates a world built on choice, consequence and compassion.
 As a child dropped into an underground world filled with terrors, you’ll have to face many a monster to make it home.
 How you face them, and what choices you make, define your journey.

 And its Telltale-esque consequence system doesn’t just extend to dialogue choices – you can choose to spare monsters after a fight, forging potential vital alliances for later in the game.
 You can even end fights by telling your opponent jokes.
 It’s a game of such warm and affable quality you’d almost believe it was a JRPG from the earliest heydey of the genre.

 Get it here: Undertale

-We almost picked the brilliant squad-based mayhem of Rainbow Six: Siege, but it’s hard to deny the sheer enduring charm and addictiveness of CS:GO.
+We almost picked the brilliant squad-based mayhem of Rainbow Six: Siege, but it’s hard to deny the sheer enduring charm and addictiveness of Counter-Strike: Global Offensive.
 It’s become part of the fabric of the PC gaming community, as integral to the continued success of the FPS as it is to the growth of eSports.
 It’s also still one of the most played – and the most streamed – titles on Steam.
 Which isn’t bad for a five-year-old game based on an old Half-Life mod.